-- 1.1 This screening report to determine whether the Billesdon Neighbourhood Plan Review as provided by the Qualifying Body at January 2023 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Billesdon Neighbourhood Plan Review is to update the adopted Neighbourhood Plan for Billesdon.
+- 1.5 The purpose of the Billesdon Neighbourhood Plan Review is to update the adopted Neighbourhood Plan for Billesdon.
 Billesdon Parish Council has decided to review the Neighbourhood Plan but not change its nature.
 The review of the Billesdon Neighbourhood Plan incorporates changes to meet the latest national and local planning policy requirements.
-Revisions include: - Added support for biodiversity; - More protections for built heritage and archaeology, including ridge and furrow fields; - The former lorry park on Gaulby Road is now allocated for housing development, having previously been identified as a housing reserve site; - Measures to bring forward the redevelopment of the former Highway Depot on Gaulby Road for mixed-use development including commercial, business and some housing development; - Provision for a new playing field is retained but there is more flexibility on its location. - 1.3 Harborough District Council have been informed by the Billesdon Neighbourhood Plan Review at January 2023 that there will be one allocated site (policy BPr1 Housing Requirement) of up to 10 dwellings as part of a mixed-use development at the former Highway Depot on Gaulby Road in accordance with Policy BPr8, and windfall development in accordance with Policy BPr2.
-In addition 0.16 hectares of land east of Gaulby Road is allocated for housing development for approximately 5 dwellings; - 1.4 In order to demonstrate that a draft neighbourhood plan or Order contributes to sustainable development, sufficient and proportionate evidence should be presented on how the draft neighbourhood plan or Order guides development to sustainable solutions.
+Revisions include: - Added support for biodiversity; - More protections for built heritage and archaeology, including ridge and furrow fields; - The former lorry park on Gaulby Road is now allocated for housing development, having previously been identified as a housing reserve site; - Measures to bring forward the redevelopment of the former Highway Depot on Gaulby Road for mixed-use development including commercial, business and some housing development; - Provision for a new playing field is retained but there is more flexibility on its location. - 1.6 Harborough District Council have been informed by the Billesdon Neighbourhood Plan Review at January 2023 that there will be one allocated site (policy BPr1 Housing Requirement) of up to 10 dwellings as part of a mixed-use development at the former Highway Depot on Gaulby Road in accordance with Policy BPr8, and windfall development in accordance with Policy BPr2.
+In addition 0.16 hectares of land east of Gaulby Road is allocated for housing development for approximately 5 dwellings;

+- 1.7 In order to demonstrate that a draft neighbourhood plan or Order contributes to sustainable development, sufficient and proportionate evidence should be presented on how the draft neighbourhood plan or Order guides development to sustainable solutions.
 There is no legal requirement for a neighbourhood plan to undertake a sustainability appraisal.
 However, qualifying bodies may find this a useful approach for demonstrating how their draft plan or order meets the basic conditions.
-Material produced as part of the Sustainability Appraisal of the Local Plan may be relevant to a neighbourhood plan. - 1.5 This screening report has been prepared prior to the Plan being submitted for pre submission consultation and can inform the Plan policies. - 1.6 The SEA Directive and Planning Practice Guidance (PPG) is clear in that a SEA Environmental Report need only be as detailed as appropriate to the content and level of detail of the neighbourhood plan.
+Material produced as part of the Sustainability Appraisal of the Local Plan may be relevant to a neighbourhood plan. - 1.8 This screening report has been prepared prior to the Plan being submitted for pre submission consultation and can inform the Plan policies. - 1.9 The SEA Directive and Planning Practice Guidance (PPG) is clear in that a SEA Environmental Report need only be as detailed as appropriate to the content and level of detail of the neighbourhood plan.
 An environmental report must identify, describe and evaluate the likely significant effects on the environment of implementing the neighbourhood plan policies and of the reasonable alternatives taking into account the objectives and geographical scope of the neighbourhood plan.
-NPPG guidance goes on to state that reasonable alternatives must also be sufficiently distinct, realistic and deliverable.

-- 1.7 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.8 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication. - 1.9 Each policy of the Billesdon Neighbourhood Plan Review prior to presubmission stage has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
+NPPG guidance goes on to state that reasonable alternatives must also be sufficiently distinct, realistic and deliverable. - 1.10 At no point does the SEA legislation or guidance state that reasonable alternatives are a requirement for each and every policy area in a plan and it is considered that a proportionate approach, taking into account legislation and guidance above, should be satisfactorily undertaken. - 1.11 Regulations state that the Environmental Report should consider whether certain matters are more appropriately assessed at different levels of the planning system to avoid duplication. - 1.12 Each policy of the Billesdon Neighbourhood Plan Review prior to presubmission stage has been individually assessed for its effects on Habitat Regulations (and other environmental effects) (see appendix 3).
 The Habitats Regulations Assessment (HRA) for the Local Plan 2011 to 2031 have determined that no European sites lie within Harborough District.
-Outside the district, the nearest European site is Rutland Water Special Protection Area (SPA) and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main population centres (Market Harborough and Thurnby/Scraptoft) as the district is largely rural with a fairly sparsely distributed population. - 1.10 The HRA for the Local Plan, which allocates a housing requirement of a minimum of 10 dwellings for Billesdon, concluded in 2017 that:
+Outside the district, the nearest European site is Rutland Water Special Protection Area (SPA) and Ramsar site, which is located 7km to the north-east of the district boundary but 22km from the main